 Sometimes patients come into the Sinus Center because they feel “blocked” or “congested” – unable to breathe through the nose.
 This sensation may be felt on just one side of the nose, or both, or sometimes alternating back and forth between both sides.
 There can be many different explanations for this condition—nasal obstruction—which is why it’s important to see an ear, nose, and throat doctor if you are experiencing these symptoms.

-Two common explanations for patients experiencing nasal obstruction are deviated septum and turbinate obstruction.
-Deviated septum and turbinate obstruction are structural problems that hinder normal breathing through the nose.
+Three common explanations for patients experiencing nasal obstruction are deviated septum, turbinate obstruction and nasal valve compromise.
+All three are structural problems that may hinder normal breathing through the nose.